cmadajski/react_learning/README.md

-# react_learning
+# React Learning Playground
-A project where I can play around with React concepts.
+This is a project where I can play around with React concepts.
+It will also be useful for later reference when incorporating React into later projects.